logo

 Credit Institutions

-The setting up of Malta banks or Malta credit institutions, and the pertinent legislation is founded on European Union legislation and is compliant with the Basle Core Principles.
-Any company which intends to carry out the business of banking shall prior to the commencement of any such business, file an application for a licence with the Malta Financial Services Authority (MFSA).
+The setting up of Malta banks or Malta credit institutions, and the pertinent legislation is founded on EU legislation and is compliant with the Basel Core Principles.
+Any company which intends to carry out the business of banking shall prior to the commencement of any such business, file an application for a licence with the Malta Financial Services Authority ("MFSA/Authority").

 An application for a Malta banking licence may be filed for the following types of establishments: